Tamsin Stuart Art

 Expression, empowerment, a connection, an attitude, a fun release.

 The dancing that goes on in our house is not as pro as this.
-But me and the kids share a love of getting lost in the music in a similar, rather enthusiastic manner!
-Just like me and my mum.
+But me and the kids share a love of getting lost in music in a rather enthusiastic manner.
+Just like me and my mum always did.

 Winter Thrill